 I’m a learner/apprentice – what happens to me?

 If you are already studying, then nothing will change for you in 2019.
 You will still receive a recognised qualification at the end of your studies.
 All the support that’s available to you as a learner or apprentice will still be available going forward.
-Depending on the outcome of the proposals, it is possible that if you enrol in ITP courses in 2019 or 2020 you could have your qualification awarded by the proposed New Zealand Institute of Skills & Technology rather than the institution you’ve enrolled with, but we will keep you informed throughout any possible transition.
+Depending on the outcome and timing of the proposals you could have your qualification awarded by the proposed New Zealand Institute of Skills & Technology rather than the institution you’ve enrolled with, but we will keep you informed throughout any possible transition.

-If you are an international student, you can enrol at any of New Zealand’s ITPs with confidence, knowing that our education and immigration systems will continue to support you with your study – whatever form our ITPs take.
+If you are an international student, you can enrol at any of New Zealand’s ITPs with confidence, knowing that our education and immigration systems will continue to support you with your study.

 If you are thinking of enrolling, you can continue to do so.
 You will still receive a first-class education whether you are a domestic or international learner.